Meet the Board of Directors

 If time and money weren’t an issue, what would be at the top of your bucket list?

-Chris Rebman Vice Chair
+Chris Rebman Board Chair

 1. When I was approached to join the board, I didn’t hesitate.
 Having been a member of many choruses, I can offer ideas by drawing on what I’ve seen work in other similar organizations.
 I also appreciate the opportunity to help guide the chorus in programming and musical content.